leftmove/wallstreetlocal/README.md

 ## Features

-- Query 13F filers from the SEC
+- Query any 13F filer from the SEC throughly
-- Update filers with up-to-date stock info
+- Update filers with up-to-date and extensive stock info
-- View filer stocks in an accessible format
+- View historical stocks aggregated from all possible sources s- Sort and analyze data using versatile tools
 - Download any data in either JSON or CSV
-- View filer historical filings and compare them

 ## Getting Started